 There is an old Buddhist quote that says that the path to Many always leads through One.
 And when it comes to habits and habit stacking routine, the impact (the Many) that you want to build for yourself has to go through the right input (the One).

-So here is the 4-step process to build a positive habit stacking routine.
-But before we jump into the process, we need to cover a fundamental matter that would serve as the base of our habit stacking routine:
+Before we jump into the process, we need to cover a fundamental matter that would serve as the base of our habit stacking routine:

 What do you want to accomplish?

 There was a guy driving a car once and he got lost in the city.
 So he stopped by the first house he saw to ask for direction.

 “Hey, I’m lost.
 Can you help me out?”

 “To the town hall, I have a meeting there.”

 “Well, don’t go to Bleecher’s street.
 Just take this road until the end, turn left, and head straight.
 You will reach the town hall easier like that.”